trilliumeng/orion-sdk/Readme.markdown

 ## Licensing

-The Orion SDK is released under the MIT License.
-For more licensing options, please contact Trillium at <sales@trilliumeng.com>.
+The publicly available version of the Orion SDK is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+For commercial licensing options, please contact Trillium at <sales@trilliumeng.com>.